kuanyui/moe-theme.el/README.md

 ### Too Yellow Background?
 With 256-colors terminal, default yellow background of moe-light may be too yellow and harsh to eyes on some screens.

-If you encounter this problem, and want to set background color to `#ffffff` in terminal, set the value of `moe-light-pure-white-background-in-terminal` to t:
+If you encounter this problem, and want to set background color to `#ffffff` in terminal, set the value of `moe-light-pure-white-background-in-terminal` to t.
+Add this line before `(moe-light)` or `(moe-dark)`:

 ```lisp
     (setq moe-light-pure-white-background-in-terminal t)
 ```
 ### Highlight Buffer-id on Mode-line?
-You may be dislike default highlight on mode-line-buffer-id, now it can be disable:
+You may be dislike default highlight on mode-line-buffer-id, now it can be disable by setting the value of `moe-theme-highlight-buffer-id` to nil.
+Add this line before `(moe-light)` or `(moe-dark)`:

 ```lisp
 (setq moe-theme-highlight-buffer-id nil)